jerryOkafor/URLShortener/README.md

 - [ ] Add a project roadmap to the README.md file.
 Simple list of features that you wish to develop
 - [ ] Indicate which features are in progress and which features are completed
-- [ ] Review and update project to ensure that `How to run the application` section is up-to-date
+- [ ] Review and update the project to ensure that `How to run the application` section is up-to-date
 - [ ] Share your project on the group Slack channel

 #### Milestone`4`

 - [ ] Update your readme file as needed.
 Ensure roadmap and other documentation are up-to-date
-- [ ] Share your project on the group Slack channel and present a short summary of what you wish to present.
+- [ ] Share your project on the group Slack channel and present a summary of what you wish to present.

 ### CMDS